 Tallahassee: I'm gonna give you...
 45% power. *PUNCH*

 Bring My Brown Pants: Columbus was just trying to find a bathroom when zombies attacked.
 By the time he's safe again, going number two is no longer an issue.
 Possibly lampshaded because Columbus' pants are actually brown.

 Broken Heel: Not so much averted as kicked square in the balls and told to go away.
-Early in the movie, Columbus, chased by zombies, goes for his car and drops the keys under the door.
+Early in the movie, Columbus, chased by zombies, goes for his car and fumbles as he tries to unlock the door, dropping the keys.
 Rather than stick around and die like a conventional horror movie victim, he just does another lap of the parking lot, gaining enough ground on the zombies in the process to have time to get his keys.
 And then he finds out the door was already unlocked.

 406 can still stagger after Columbus even after he broke her whole foot.

 Tallahassee is Dual Wielding chainsaws.
 This is to establish his Crazy AwesomeBadass credentials immediately.
 Similarly, Wichita is shown holding a bloody chainsaw in the movie poster.